 400 DPI Super Cobra control panel overlay scan (9.7MB).

 The same brown sludge was in the control panel buttons.
 A run through the dishwasher cleaned it off and the buttons worked fine on reassembly.
 Since the control panel overlay was cracked at the bolt holes and the bolts were tight I trimmed down the collars with a Dremel to reduce the stress on the overlay holes.
 Also added more weight to the cardboard flattening.

 This set a new standard for dirty.
-I don't know what this brown sludge is but it doesn't come off with soap and water.
+I don't know for sure what this brown sludge was but it didn't come off with soap and water.
 In the end it took a lot of elbow grease, Goof Off and a full roll of kitchen towel.
 Yuk.

-A little bit of pot tweaking and the picture is pretty good.
-Monitor looks all original.
-Only issue is that the H width is a little bit short and the pot for that had no effect on it but as is its OK for now.
+A little bit of pot tweaking and the picture was pretty good.
+The monitor looked all original.
+The only issue was that the H width was a little bit short and the pot for that had no effect on it but was OK as is for now.
 There was a little bit of hacked wiring on the volume pot that needed cleaning up.
-Sound worked fine.
-This is with a GGI/Karateco bootleg until I can get an original Konami running.
+The sound worked fine.
+This was with a GGI/Karateco bootleg game PCB until I can get an original Konami running.

-Applied some reinforcing strips to the back of the monitor cardboard to help with the sagging (that's typical on the cardboard bezels).
-Also found that the game has bomb and fire linked together, eventually traced to the edge connector.
-Removed it to restore the game to two buttons as intended.
+I applied some reinforcing strips to the back of the monitor cardboard to help with the sagging (that's typical on cardboard bezels).
+I also found that the game had bomb and fire linked together, that was eventually traced to a the edge connector, that I removed to restore the game to two buttons as intended.

 Scanned in the cardboard monitor surround.